domino4com/CWV/README.md

 |  CS |5†|

 ### Camera
-The camera uses exactly the same pins as the ESP32-CAM from AI-Thinker
+The camera uses exactly the same pins as the ESP32-CAM from AI-Thinker.
+See [CWV Camera Repo](https://github.com/domino4com/CWV-Camera)
 | Function | GPIO |
 |:-----------------------------|:----:|
 | PWDN_ |   32